test-org-raw-1/didactic-rotary-phone/README.md

 # didactic-rotary-phone

-Intended for the 'testing' reader and locally bootstraping repo
+Intended for the 'testing' reader and locally bootstraping repo.